Nanophotonic Super-dephasing in Collective Atom-Atom Interactions: Derivation of the Nano-EM Collective Dephasing Master Equation

-The interactions between transverse EM fluctuations and TLSs induce spontaneous emission effects~\cite{sun2023limits}.
-Therefore, in the following, we focus on the interactions between longitudinal fluctuating EM fields and magnetic TLSs that induce dephasing effects,
+In the following, we focus on the interactions between longitudinal fluctuating EM fields and magnetic TLSs that induce pure dephasing effects.
+We note that the transverse components of EM fluctuations will induce spontaneous emission effects in the TLSs~\cite{sun2023limits}.
+In the interaction picture with respect to $\hat{H}_0=\hat{H}_q+\hat{H}_f$, the interaction Hamiltonian $\hat{H}_{int}^\mathrm{I}(t)$ is (superscript $\mathrm{I}$ denotes the interaction picture):

-In the interaction picture, the Liouville–von Neumann equation becomes:
+In the interaction picture, the Liouville–von Neumann equation is: